logankeenan/logankeenan.github.io/content/posts/deploy-your-rust-project-to-any-hosting-provider-in-minutes.md

 ## Improvements

-While this method is a quick way to deploy an app and return to building, it is worth noting that it misses some best practices for deploying a production application designed for a large user base.
+While this method is a quick way to deploy an app and return to building, it is worth noting that it misses some best practices for deploying a production application.